 Two more areas on campus you’ll want to visit is the library and bookstore.
-Take some time to explore the library and get a feel for atmosphere, just as you did for the common area.
+Take some time to explore the library and get a feel for the atmosphere, just as you did for the common area.
 Does it seem to have a good selection that will help you with your research?
-You’ll also want to take a peak at the bookstore and especially the prices.
-There might be a few books you can grab on Amazon or Ebay for cheaper.
+You’ll also want to take a peek at the bookstore and especially the prices.
+There might be a few books you can grab on Amazon or eBay for cheaper.

 Some other spots that should be on your exploration list are the faculty offices and classrooms.
 Both of these can give you a good idea of how well equipped the school is when it comes to your education.
 Definitely take a look at any technology in the classes.

 Eat on Campus Every Time You Visit a College